 Some people argue that the potential of cannabinoids is being ignored by pharmaceutical companies, because they can’t patent the chemicals naturally occurring in cannabis plants.
 But there are many ways that these compounds can be patented – for example, by developing more effective lab-made versions or better ways to deliver them.

-But the best chance of ensuring that the potential benefits of cannabinoids – whether natural or man-made – can be brought to patients is through research using quality-controlled, safe, legal, pharmaceutical grade preparations containing known amounts of the drugs.
+The best chance of ensuring that the potential benefits of cannabinoids – whether natural or man-made – can be brought to patients is through research using quality-controlled, safe, legal, pharmaceutical grade preparations containing known amounts of the drugs.

 This requires time, effort and money, which may come from companies or independent organisations such as charities or governments.
 And, ultimately, this investment needs to be paid back by sales of a safe, effective new drug.